-The Department of English, Speech, and Theatre has nearly 70 full-time and part-time faculty members.
-The three divisions within the department offer a variety of transferable general education courses, at the pre-credit and college credit levels.
-Composition courses include English 98, English 100, English 101/197, English 101, and English 102.
-Literature courses include a wide variety offerings from Shakespeare and Women’s Literature to Contemporary African-American Literature, Gay and Lesbian Literature.
+The Department of English, Speech, Theatre, and Journalism has nearly 70 full-time and part-time faculty members.
+The four divisions within the department offer a variety of transferable general education courses at the pre-credit and college credit levels.
+Composition courses include Foundational Studies, English 96, English 101/97, English 101, and English 102.
+Literature courses include a wide variety offerings from Shakespeare and Women’s Literature to Contemporary African-American Literature and Gay and Lesbian Literature.
 The Speech and Theatre courses give students experience in aural training and include Acting I and II, Speech 101, and Oral Reading and Interpretation.
 Prospective students should refer to the current course catalog for a comprehensive list of class offerings.
 The department also hosts a number of campus-wide events that provide an opportunity for students to showcase their talents.
 These events include theatrical productions by the Loop Players and the Sydney Daniels Oratorical Festival.

 All faculty are committed to excellence in teaching and incorporate active learning strategies in the classroom in order to prepare students for today’s constantly changing global society.